Product Manual

 7. You review and merge

-8. The worldview updates on next compile
+8. Your perspective updates on next load

 Timing